Tag! Queer Shorts Festival brings thought-provoking films about queer and trans experiences to new audiences in the Pacific Northwest and beyond.

 OVERVIEW:

-Films submitted to Tag! will be considered for the spring 2025 festival, which we anticipate will be a two-day live event hosted at the Hollywood Theatre in Portland.
+Films submitted to Tag! will be considered for the spring 2027 festival, a two-day live event hosted at the Clinton Street Theater in Portland.

-Tag! may also consider films submitted to us early in the season for inclusion in special online programming aimed at providing modest financial support for QTBIPOC creators.
-Filmmakers whose work we hope to use in these online events will be contacted in advance by festival organizers with more information about what participation entails.
+Tag! may also consider films submitted to us for inclusion in special events.
+Filmmakers whose work we hope to use in events outside the festival dates will be contacted in advance by festival organizers with more information about what participation entails and what compensation will be offered.

 CONTENT:

-We appreciate the support and creativity of our filmmaker allies who do not identify as 2SLGBTQIA+ but respectfully ask that you not submit to Tag!
+We appreciate the support and creativity of our filmmaker allies who do not identify as 2SLGBTQIA+ ... and respectfully ask that you not submit to Tag!

 SUBMISSION RULES: